-If you’re ready to take action today, you can grab my best website tips, tricks and techniques in my downloadable course, Build A Better Website! (click here for details)
+If you’re ready to take action today, you can grab my best website tips, tricks and techniques in my Website Bootcamp!

 #7.
 I Plan For Success.

 I started my business without a plan.
-I trained in flower shops so I “knew what I was doing” (mostly, kinda), but as far as an actual business plan, well, that seemed way to serious for my side-hustle….
+I trained in flower shops so I “knew what I was doing” (mostly, kinda), but as far as an actual business plan, well, that seemed way too serious for my side-hustle.

 But then, a few years into my business I had an opportunity to apply for a $10,000 grant and part of the application process required that I include portions of my business plan!
 I didn’t have a plan, yet, but I had to put one together ASAP.

 I was intimidated by the idea of writing a business plan at first, but once I got started I found it was incredibly clarifying to write out my plans for the future of my business while also taking the time to document where my business was right in that moment!